rusticata/x509-parser/README.md

   - `nid2obj` argument is now passed by copy, not reference
 - Add method to get a formatted string of the certificate serial number
 - Add method to get decoded version
+- Add convenience methods to access the most common fields (subject, issuer, etc.)
 - Make OID objects public
 - Implement parsing for some extensions
   - Support for extensions is not complete, support for more types will be added later
+- Add example to decode and print certificates

 Thanks: @jannschu